skle/cordova-plugin-signature-view/README.md

 This extension is a little strange in that it installs a file called www/js/signature-view.js directly into your application.
 You can load this and it will provide the AMD module `cordova.signature-view`.
+If you want to test from your browser, try loading it from `js/signature-view.js` and if that fails try loading from `../plugins/nl.codeyellow.signature/www/js/signature-view.js`.
 If you're not using an AMD loader, it will define a global SignatureView variable (a property on "window").
 It provides only one method, with the following signature (no pun intended):